-Building owners, occupiers or controllers need to ensure any building work affecting public premises has a code compliance certificate, certificate for public use or certificate of acceptance before the part of the premises affected by the building work is used by members of the public.
+Building owners, occupiers or controllers must ensure any building work that affects a public premises has a Code Compliance Certificate, Certificate for Public Use or Certificate of Acceptance before the site of the building work is used by members of the public.

-The building consent authority has 20 working days in which to decide whether to issue the code compliance certificate, following either the application being submitted or the expiration of the agreed period since the building consent was granted (if no certificate application has been made).
+The building consent authority has 20 working days to decide whether to issue the certificate, following either the application being submitted or the expiration of the agreed period since the building consent was granted (if no certificate application has been made).